-Research suggests that despite Western countries' decades-long efforts to support vibrant civic activism in the countries of the former Yugoslavia, many Western-aided local civic organisations in the region lack strong bases in their societies (Carothers 1999, Howard 2011).
+Existing research suggests that despite Western countries' decades-long efforts to support vibrant civic activism in the countries of the former Yugoslavia, many Western-aided local civic organisations in the region lack strong bases in their societies (Carothers 1999; Howard 2011).
 "Success stories" of civic activism touted by donors clash with negative attitudes toward non-governmental organisations (NGOs) captured by more systematically gathered data.
 Our field-based study of citizens' views of women's and local NGOs that receive Western aid in comparable, medium-sized towns in Serbia provides a window into why local organisations have achieved only modest, but varying, levels of public support.
-This research does what studies of civil society development rarely do: focuses on the views of the ultimate recipients of this aid and those who will influence NGOs' sustainability: citizens.
-Unlike literature that has emphasized those East European countries that have become members of the EU (Marinova 2011; Mishler and Rose 1997), this study investigates an East European country that is an EU candidate but more sceptical of the intentions of the West, which has played an outsized role as donors to civil society in the region.
+This research does what studies of civil society development rarely do by focusing on the views of citizens, who are both the ultimate recipients of this aid and who influence NGOs' sustainability.
+Unlike literature that has emphasised those East European countries that have become members of the European Union (EU) (Mishler and Rose 1997; Marinova 2011), this study investigates an East European country that is an EU candidate but more sceptical of the intentions of the West, which has played a substantial role as donors to civil society in the region.
 Because Serbia is the largest country of former Yugoslavia and a country key to the security and development of the region, efforts to improve its political and social development deserve special attention.

-Scholars have offered several reasons why civil society has had a difficult time developing in post-socialist settings, including domestic political interests (Zeravčić 2008) and the flaws in Western implementation of assistance (Carothers 1999; Sali-Terzic 2001; Brown 2009; Ker-Lindsay 2013).
-Other scholars have challenged the dismal assessment of post-socialist development of civil society as overly critical, arguing instead that well-connected advocacy groups have engaged in transactional activism by advocating their goals to politicians, achieving some policy victories (Marinova 2011; Petrova and Tarrow 2007).
-While recognizing these policy changes, this paper focuses on public acceptance of internationally supported NGOs.
-It studies Western-aided NGOs founded and registered in Serbia because research found 75 percent of NGOs in Serbia identify foreign donors as their main source of funding (Howard 2011).
+Scholars have offered several reasons why it is difficult for civil society to develop in post-socialist settings, including domestic political interests (Žeravčić 2008) and the flaws in Western implementation of assistance (Carothers 1999; Sali-Terzić 2001; Brown 2009; Ker-Lindsay 2013).
+Other scholars have challenged the dismal assessment of postsocialist development of civil society as overly critical, arguing instead that well-connected advocacy groups have engaged in transactional activism by advocating their goals to politicians, achieving some policy victories (Petrova and Tarrow 2007; Marinova 2011).
+While recognising these policy changes, this article focuses on public acceptance of internationally supported NGOs.
+It studies Western-aided NGOs founded and registered in Serbia because research found 75% of NGOs in Serbia identify foreign donors as their main source of funding (Howard 2011).
 Because policy change induced by transactional activism without public support or European conditionality can be superficial or short-lived (Mungiu-Pippidi 2010) and focused on elites (Fagan and Sircar 2015), public acceptance is needed for NGOs to sustainably improve local communities and policy.
-We draw on Social Movement Theory's (McAdam, McCarthy and Zald, eds.
-1996; Sundstrom 2005; Collins 2007) focus on frame resonance to examine how the resonance among recipient societies of the norms pursued by Western-aided civil society organisations affects their ability to obtain society's support.
-Literature on trust in and the impact of aid to local NGOs supplements this theory.
-We find that women's NGOs in Serbia that are better in aligning and explaining how their goals and activities meet local priorities and that pursue locally resonant norms, particularly improvement of community wellbeing, are more likely to gain public acceptance.
+We draw on the focus on frame resonance from Social Movement Theory (McAdam, McCarthy, and Zald 1996; Sundstrom 2005; Collins 2007) to examine how the resonance among recipient societies of the norms pursued by Western-aided civil society organisations affects their ability to obtain society's support.
+Literature on trust in and the impact of aid to local NGOs complements this theory.
+We find that women's NGOs in Serbia that are better in aligning and explaining how their goals and activities meet local priorities and that pursue locally resonant norms, particularly improvement of community well-being, are more likely to gain public acceptance.
 Gender and educational background also influence public acceptance of NGOs.